apache/apisix-ingress-controller/docs/en/latest/tutorials/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 ---
-title: How to access Apache APISIX Prometheus metrics on Kubernetes
+title: Exporting Prometheus metrics from APISIX
+keywords:
+  - APISIX Ingress
+  - Apache APISIX
+  - Kubernetes Ingress
+  - Prometheus
+description: A tutorial on exporting Prometheus metrics from Apache APISIX Ingress.
 ---
 <!--
 #
 # Licensed to the Apache Software Foundation (ASF) under one or more